 If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

-But the sad reality is that most of the people who want to start a coaching business and become successful coaches are woefully unprepared for what lies ahead.
+But the sad reality is that most of the people who want to start a coaching business are woefully unprepared for what lies ahead.

-They believe all that’s needed is a burning desire to help others and to do a cheap online course and acquire an almost meaningless certification
+They believe all that’s needed is a burning desire to help others and sign up for a cheap online course and acquire an almost meaningless certification.

 It’s hard to get coaching clients.